 “My Administration has had discussions with the State regarding an Emergency Financial Manager previously.
 Until the State makes a final determination, I will continue to implement my Restructuring Plan on behalf of the citizens of Detroit.”

-The state of Michigan’s treasurer says that the appointment of an emergency financial manager to the city of Detroit is inevitable, according to a story in the Detroit Free Press.
+Earlier: The state of Michigan’s treasurer says that the appointment of an emergency financial manager to the city of Detroit is inevitable, according to a story in the Detroit Free Press.

 Michigan Treasurer Andy Dillon, who chairs the state-appointed financial review team that declared Detroit in a state of financial emergency last March, reportedly met with several elected officials in Detroit on Wednesday.
 Several sources told the Free Press that the treasurer is considering who to name to the position of emergency financial manager (EFM) and how the political powers of Detroit Mayor Dave Bing and City Council will be affected.